GhettoKitty/Incredibox-Elemental-Pack/README.md

 Then, you are all set!

 (P.S: It may take up to 3 1/2 minutes, depending on your computer.
 Very good computers can generally finish this in like 1 minute.)

+If you want to be extra careful, wait up to 5 minutes before closing the Incredibox program.
+Closing it preemptively when it is still loading could cause future bugs when you redownload Incredibox Elemental Pack again.